hasura/graphql-engine/CONTRIBUTING.md

 We appreciate first time contributors and we are happy to assist you in getting started.
 In case of questions, just reach out to us!

-You find all issues suitable for first time contributors [here](https://github.com/hasura/graphql-engine/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+You can find all issues suitable for first time contributors [here](https://github.com/hasura/graphql-engine/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 <a name="areas"></a>